Contimp/Contimp/README.md

 ## About Me:

-- I'm currently focused on expanding my knowledge and advancing professionally. 👩‍💻📚💼
+- I'm focused on expanding my knowledge and advancing professionally. 👩‍💻📚💼
 - I'm currently expanding my knowledge in backend development to become the ultimate full-stack expert!💪🔙💻

 ## Stack👩‍💻: